Woseseltops/fowlt/README.md

   $ git clone git://github.com/Woseseltops/fowlt.git

-2. __Instal PyNLPl__.
+2. __Install PyNLPl__.
 Fowlt makes use of the PyNLPl Python library, which can be installed with '$ easy_install pynlpl'.
 In case you don't have permission to use easy_install, you can also clone PyNLPl from GitHub into the Fowlt directory (https://github.com/proycon/pynlpl).

-3. __Install ucto, timbl and timblserver and tell the setting where you installed them__.
+3. __Install ucto, timbl, timblserver and WOPR__.
 Fowlt makes use of already existing NLP and machine learning software.
 Ucto (http://ilk.uvt.nl/ucto/), timbl and timblserver (http://ilk.uvt.nl/timbl/) can be installed easily.
-At the moment, only timblserver can be installed at an alternative location.
-Whether you do so or not, please make sure the setting 'timblserver_location' in the file 'server settings' (in the main directory) points to the right place.
+Wopr (http://ilk.uvt.nl/wopr/) has to be compiled by the user.

 4. __Compile the modules__.
 Several modules need to be compiled before use.
 This can be done automatically by doing a make command from the main directory.

+5. __Configure the settings__.
+You can tell the program where Timblserver and WOPR are installed by editing the file 'server settings'.
+This file also has the option 'wopr_large_corpus' set to 0, which means that only a small training set will be used (10000 lines of text).
+If you are running Fowlt from a place with a lot of memory, you can use the large training set (1000000 lines of text) by setting this option to 1.

 **HOW TO USE**

 1. __Start the servers__.
-Fowlt currently makes uses of a timblserver that should be running on localhost.
-You can start this timblserver (if timblserver is installed) by running start_servers.py.
+For its context-based modules Fowlt uses two servers that should be running on the localhost.
+One server is for the so-called WoprCheckerModule, the other is for all modules that check for confusibles.
+These servers can be started by running start_woprserver.py and start_timbleserver.py respectively.
+If you don't start these servers, Fowlt will run, but without its most important functionality.

 2. __Start the processchain__.
 Once the servers are running, you can use Fowlt itself by running fowlt_processchain.py.
-This script currently takes only one argument, which can be any document that contains plain UTF-8 text.
+This script currently takes only one argument, which is the name of the document you want to correct.
+This can be any document that contains plain UTF-8 text.

 **HOW TO UPDATE**